element-hq/element-android/docs/signin.md

 ### Login with Msisdn

-Not supported yet in RiotX
+Not supported yet in Element

 ### Login with SSO